YsAuRnOfSiLrAeV/commands-notebook/README.md

 Desktop app built with React + Tailwind + Electron for organizing sections and commands.

 ### Quick install (Windows)
-- The Windows installer is in the repository root: `Commands Notebook Setup 0.0.0.exe`.
+⚠️ The Windows installer is in the repository root: `windows installer/Commands Notebook Setup 0.0.0.exe`.
-- Run it and install the app; a desktop shortcut will be created.
+Run it and install the app; a desktop shortcut will be created.

 ### Development (frontend only, Electron not required)
 ```bash